linkerd/linkerd/docs/config.md

 192.0.2.210 8080
 ```

-linkerd watches all files in this directory with a 10-second refresh time, so
+linkerd watches all files in this directory, so files can be added, removed, or
-files can be added, removed, or updated, and linkerd will pick up the changes
+updated, and linkerd will pick up the changes automatically.
-automatically.

 The file-based namer is configured with kind `io.l5d.fs`, and these parameters: